DivyanshAhuja08/DivyanshAhuja08/README.md

-# Hi there 👋 I'm Divyansh Ahuja
+# Hi  I'm Divyansh Ahuja

 🎓 **About Me**
 - B.E.
 CSE student at Chandigarh University (Class of 2027)